-Mr. Johnson purchased 105 shares of restricted Class A Common Stock of Warner Music Group (or shares of common stock after giving effect to the Recapitalization), which as of March 1, 2005, represents less than 1% of the aggregate ownership of the Class A Common Stock and Class L Common Stock of % of the ownership of the common stock after giving effect to the Recapitalization) without taking into account the exercise of the Warner Music Group (or warrants issued to Time Warner or the exercise of any outstanding options.
+Mr. Johnson purchased 105 shares of restricted Class A Common Stock of Warner Music Group (or 119,494 shares of common stock after giving effect to the Recapitalization), which as of April 15, 2005, represents less than 1% of the aggregate ownership of the Class A Common Stock and Class L Common Stock of Warner Music Group (or less than 1% of the ownership of the common stock after giving effect to the Recapitalization and this offering) without taking into account the exercise of the warrants issued to Time Warner or the exercise of any outstanding options.
 The restricted stock agreement provides that (i) one-third of the restricted shares generally vest in four equal installments on the day prior to each of the first through fourth anniversaries of the vesting commencement date set forth in the restricted stock agreement (October 1, 2004), subject to Mr. Johnson's continued employment on each such vesting date and (ii) the remainder generally vests based on the occurrence of both a service condition (which is the same as the service condition described with respect to the service-based portion of the restricted shares) and a performance condition, which is met if, following an initial public offering or certain other events (including a change in control), a specified investment return is achieved by the investors (one-half of such shares requires one return level and the other one-half requires a higher return level).
 The performance-based portion also vests, subject to Mr. Johnson's continued employment, on the day prior to the seventh anniversary of the effective date of the restricted stock agreement (January 28, 2005).
-Further, the service-based portion of the restricted shares and the service condition applicable to the performancebased portion will vest upon certain terminations of employment following or in anticipation of a change in control (as defined).
+Further, the service-based portion of the restricted shares and the service condition applicable to the performance-based portion will vest upon certain terminations of employment following or in anticipation of a change in control (as defined).
 The restricted stock may be purchased by Warner Music Group (or its subsidiary) upon any termination of employment.
-Such stock is also subject to the stockholders agreement described under "Certain Relationships and Related Party Transactions."
+Such stock is also subject to